HouzuoGuo/laitos/doc/Command-processor.md

 During app command invocation, the following actions take place:
 1. The user enters a command, for example, by using the "invoke app command" web service form, or by sending an app command in an Email addressed to laitos mail server. (e.g. `mypass .e info`)
-2. laitos validates the password PIN from the input command to match configuration from `PINAndShortcuts`, or if the input is a shortcut, laitos expands the shortcut into full command without looking for a password PIN.
+2. laitos validates the password from the input command to match configuration from `PINAndShortcuts`, or if the input is a shortcut, laitos expands the shortcut into full command without looking for a password.
-3. laitos walks the app command (not the password PIN) through `TranslateSequences` mechanism that replaces sequence of characters by a different sequence.
+3. laitos walks the app command (excluding the password portion) through `TranslateSequences` mechanism that replaces sequence of characters by a different sequence.
 4. laitos identifies the app (e.g. `.e` for program control) and gives the app remainder of the command input for parameters.
 5. The app routine runs and produces plain text response.
 6. laitos walks the text response through `LintText` mechanism that compacts and tidies up the text if needed.
 As a special case, if the app produces an empty response, the actual app response will change to `EMPTY OUTPUT`.
 7. laitos informs the user about the app response via on-screen display, message reply, or other means.
 8. In background, laitos sends notification Emails with the app command and text response to a list of optional recipients.